hemaprathaban/memoryRss/README.md

 # memoryRss
-Created a bar chart svg  file for memory logs graph display the memeory used by each process which has VMRSS
+Created a bar chart from static memory log file memory log file contails the process name and their status with memory size